urbit/urbit.org-reloaded/content/proposals.md

 {% faqSection question="How much funding should I request?" %}

-We determine how much to value a particular grant by weighing how much work the project takes, the value to the Urbit universe, and the track record of the contributor (either past Urbit ecosystem work or relevant external background).
+We determine how much to value a particular grant by weighing how much work the project takes, the value to the Urbit network, and the track record of the contributor (either past Urbit ecosystem work or relevant external background).

 One possible metric is to come up with an estimate for numbers of hours of work you'll do, an estimate for how much your time is worth per hour, multiply those together, and then divide it by current star prices to receive a rough estimate for number of stars (check Opensea for latest Urbit star sales if you’re unsure).